mtjhax/clearinghouse-adapter/README.md

 empty), which you can assign any error messages that you would like to be sent to system admins after both the `process` and `finalize` methods have been called as part of the AdapterSync process.

+### Advanced Processors

+The Advanced Processors can be configured to import and export files that are compatible with a many different transportation systems.
+See `processors/advanced_processors/README.md` for more details.

 ## Step 4: Sending data back to the Clearinghouse API